terrapower/armi/doc/user/inputs/blueprints.rst

 :ref:`nuclide flags <nuclide-flags>`:
     Special setting: Specifies nuclide modeling options, whether a nuclide is being modeled for cross sections and/or depletion.
 For instance, it allows you to ignore nuclides above Curium for depletion speed.
+    This also allows you to expand elements to a subset of nuclides.
+For example, you can choose to expand Oxygen to just Oxygen-16 and neglect Oxygen-17 and 18.

 :ref:`custom isotopics <custom-isotopics>`:
     Special setting: defines user-specified isotopic compositions.